llvm/circt/docs/FIRRTLAnnotations.md

 | prefix     | string | Prefix to use                                            |
 | inclusive  | bool   | Whether this prefix is inclusive of the target           |

-Prefixes all module names under the target with the required prefix.
+This annotations prefixes all module names under the target with the required prefix.
 If `inclusive` is true, it includes the target module in the renaming.
 If `inclusive` is false, it will only rename modules instantiated underneath the target module.
 If a module is required to have two different prefixes, it will be cloned.

 Example:
 ```json